"It's a change in name and a change in concept. We're just getting back to feeding the public and being more of a family, community event."

 This isn't a fast food approach, either.
 Johnson and his fellow cooks will begin roasting and smoking Friday night and won't stop until it's time for dinner to be served on Saturday evening.

 "Anytime you can turn the temperature down and cook slow, it takes longer but you retain the moisture and create tenderness," Johnson said.
 "Rotisserie is direct heat, like roasting a marshmallow.
-I do a traditional, slow and low, barbecue style in a smoker.
-We'll have a variety of meats to choose from."

 In addition to a great meal, visitors can enjoy a range of entertainment for all ages.
 Inflatable slides, a dunk tank, games and face painting will be available for children, free of charge.
 Adults can enjoy music from several local groups and the Chance Anderson Band, the festival's headlining act, also free.